How to Increase Your Phoenix Property Value… Inexpensively

-- Choose a home well located within the community offering a short commute to major work centers, easy access to main commute routes and airport, proximity to shopping, eateries and entertainment.
+- Choose a home well located within the community offering a short commute to major work centers, easy access to main commuter routes and airport, proximity to shopping, eateries, and entertainment.

 De-Clutter – Remove distractions that keep the buyer from really seeing all the features of your home.
 Take the family photos off the wall, take down posters, remove collectibles and just have a simple, tasteful painting.
 If you don’t have a tasteful painting, bare walls are preferred… after all holes are patched.

 Rearrange – Arrange your rooms so they look spacious and uncluttered.
 If you have too much furniture or oversized furniture that makes the room look crowded, rent storage space and store excess furniture there and arrange the remaining furniture so your rooms look open, elegant and inviting – not overcrowded and cluttered.
 Afghan blankets and doggie beds have to be removed during showings.